Information Technology and Management (M.A.S.)

 The Master of Information Technology and Management offers nine specializations targeting specific careers with 100-plus courses taught by experienced faculty using a hands-on, reality-based approach to education in which students apply what they learn in class to solve real-life technical problems.

-Graduates of the Master of Information Technology and Management program can fill a variety of roles within the industry, including:
+Gain the skills and knowledge to fill a variety of roles within the industry, including:

 - Data analyst